-Jane has a track record of media appearances and public engagement as a ‘public intellectual’ and media consultant, with four recent public talks available on You Tube, on BBC Radio 4 on line, and overseas mainstream channels.
-She has curated an exhibition in Australia and is working on 3 further exhibitions, at The Cartoon Museum, London (2014,2015) and in Australia (2015).
+Jane has a track record of media appearances and public engagement as a ‘public intellectual’ and media consultant, with six recent public talks on You Tube (incl.TEDx), on BBC Radio 4 on line, and overseas mainstream channels.
+She has curated two exhibitions in Australia (2011, 2015) and 2 further exhibitions at The Cartoon Museum, London (2014, 2015).

 A former award winning film maker (New York International Film Festival winner 1989), with her own independent television production company for 14 years, she was UK commercial breakfast TV’s first on-screen reporter for the North of England, and has run a pan European educational satellite channel (Eurostep), with offices in Leiden (Holland), London, Brussels and Rome.